-Fort St. Vrain, built by Ceran St. Vrain and brothers William and Charles Bent in 1837, the fort was a non-military location that served as a trading post for the Bent, St. Vrain & Company.
+Fort St. Vrain, built by Ceran St. Vrain and brothers William and Charles Bent in 1837, was a non-military location that served as a trading post for the Bent, St. Vrain & Company.

 Located near present-day Platteville, Colorado, the fort was built much like Bent’s Old Fort in southeastern Colorado.
 The fort was a significant trading post on the Platte River until it was abandoned in 1848.
 Later, it became the first post office and courthouse site for what would become Weld County, Colorado.

-By Kathy Alexander/Legends of America, updated February 2022.
+©Kathy Alexander/Legends of America, updated May 2025.

 Also See: